aks5bx/wordle/README.md

 ## Background

 Wordle is a game that took the world by storm in early 2022.
-The game is quite simple, and was featured in the New York Times (https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html).
-The game itself can be found at (https://www.powerlanguage.co.uk/wordle/).
+The game is quite simple, and was featured in the New York Times (link below).
+The game itself can be found at (link below).
 This repository contains my attempt at a data-driven solution to play Wordle!

 The board interface is shown below: